skyout/sass-styleguide/README.md

 ```

 Classes, pseduo-classes, and other modifiers should nest inside their selector to maintain readability.
 The same rules with a line break above apply to these modifiers.
+Pseduo-class modifiers should go as close to their parent selector as possible.
+This allows developers to quick see any hover or other states without having to find them later in the file.
+Class modifies should also go near their selector whenever possible.

 **Bad**